ihavec/FastCGI-Rest-API/README.md

 Malloc is then called only once for all the variables, when a new request comes in and there are no left overs from previous requests.
 This is all that the core.h provides.
 Then there are a few plugins, that use the memory management and hooks that the core.h provides to extend the user experience.
+`plugin.h` provides funtcions to install/enable/disable plugins
-mysql.h provides functions to make asynchronous mysql calls.
+`mysql.h` provides functions to make asynchronous mysql calls.
-curl.h provides functions to make asynchronous curl calls.
+`curl.h` provides functions to make asynchronous curl calls.
-auth\_basic.h provides functions for basic user authentication.
+`auth_basic.h` provides functions for basic user authentication.
+`json.h` provides functions to accept and send json `xml.h` provides functions to accept and send xml `json_xml.h` is a wrapper for `json.h` and `xml.h` so both can be accepted simultaneously `swagger.h` provides full swagger support.
+A swagger json file is parseed and watched for changes!!!
+Each time it changes new endpoints
+are created/removed.
+Then when an endpoint gets called the shared library loads the `endpoint_id.so` from the folder specified in
+swagger.conf and calls the function `int fra_swagger_endpoint_id_handle( fra_req_t * req )` from the .so.
 ...
 (TODO other authentication plugins)